gideon-monterosa/cloud/plattform-2-container/own_reports.md

 ### Adding the nodes to the docker swarm

-- Step: [Example] Using wrong join Key to add nodes as Manager/Worker
+- Step: Using wrong join Key to add nodes as Manager/Worker
-- What: [Example] Both the worker nodes were added as Managers
+- What: Both the worker nodes were added as Managers
-- Solved via: [Example] At first we didn't know the cause. we thought it had something to do with a default setting.
+- Solved via: At first we didn't know the cause. we thought it had something to do with a default setting.
 After some research we noticed that there are separate invitation-codes for workers and managers alike.
 We also came across the convenient function of demoting a node to worker.
 We tried